ThomBator/mini-cart-project/README.md

 Data is persisted in `localStorage`, and reactivity is handled using native browser APIs and HTML templates.

+The use of HTML templates provides a great alternative to innerHTML, as it is less susceptible to xss attacks!

 [🚀 Live Demo](https://mini-cart-project-nj3x.vercel.app/)

 ---